framefighter/framebot/docs/setup.md

     - build typescript
     - create new `tmux` session called `teleframe` with the bot
     **(You need to have `tmux` installed on your system)**
-5. After that you can just restart and update the bot with the `/restart` command right from Telegram
+5. After that you can update the bot with the `/restart` command right from Telegram
     - You will see the update progress in Telegram as well

 # Updating